An easy recipe for The BEST Vegan Blueberry Banana Scones!

 Preheat the oven to 400° (F).
 Line a baking sheet with parchment paper and set it aside.

-In a large bowl, mix together the flour, salt, baking powder, baking soda, and nutmeg.
+In a large bowl, mix together the flour, salt, baking powder, baking soda, nutmeg, and coconut sugar.
 Add the coconut oil and - using your hands - work it into the flour, creating pea-sized pieces.
 Add in the blueberries and gently toss them in the flour mixture until they're well coated.

 Make a well in the center of the dry ingredients and add in the mashed banana, coconut milk, and vanilla.
 Stir the wet ingredients together with a fork, then use a rubber spatula to incorporate them into the batter, mixing until just combined.
 The dough will be very thick and sticky.